maenmulhemeng/interviewfarmer/README.md

 ## Initializing the DB
  1. Launch MySQL Database server
- 2. create a database and give it a name 'interview'
+ 2. create a database and give it a name e.g 'interview'
  3. execut the script in the interview.sql to insert some data

 ## Initialize the node server